 Above right: The poverty in some parts of San Ignacio was stunning.

-Above left: There was a basketball game on the town's public courts every evening.
+Above left: Local guys played basketball on the town's public courts every evening.

 Above center: Cecelia giving an impromptu speech at our dinner on Tuesday evening, praising our work so far.